 - Durability: I’ve managed to put a few deeper scratches in the top sheet, but it’s worth noting that I treat all my skis like rock skis.

 - Other: When I was mounting these I had one screw that was a spinner.
 I ended up helicoiling that toe piece, but the rest of the screws were installed normally.
-I have had no issues since.
+I have had no issues since with binding retention.

 Favorite moment with this gear